Cost of living in NZ

 We will make every effort to provide a suitable homestay arrangement for our students.

-Apartments or flats
+Apartments or Flats

 Apartments or flats are usually a cheaper option.
 A flat may be part of a house or a whole house,which is shared between two or more flatmates.